alec-host/planet-shamiri/README.md

 The design considerations incoporated in this assigment includes:

-1. Component-based Architecture
+1. __Component-based Architecture__

     I have broken down UI into resusable components with a single responsibility.

-2. Responsive Design
+2. __Responsive Design__

     The application is responsive accross different devices & screen sizes.
 I have utilised Tailwind CSS responsive utility classes to adapt to different UI.

-3. Performance Optimization
+3. __Performance Optimization__

     I have adopted optimization technique such as lazy loading to reducing rendering time.

-4. Routing
+4. __Routing__

-    Implemented routing using React Router which defines for different views & handle navigation within the web application.
+    Implemented routing using React Router which defines routes for different views & handle navigation within the application.

-5. State managment:
+5. __Error handling__

-6. Error handling:
-    I have implemented mechanism to handle errors and prevernt the application from crashing.
+    I have implemented mechanism to handle errors and prevent the application from crashing.

-7. Scalability and Maintainability
+6. __Scalability and Maintainability__

-    The application codebase is organised in a modular fashion & contained in different directory structure to facilitate in future development & enhancement.
+    The codebase is organised in a modular fashion & contained in different directores which will facilitate future development & enhancement.
 The directories are structured as follows:

     - components
     - layout